liamjbennett/blog/content/posts/2021-08-21-explaining-my-workflow.md

 * Better filtering - feedly's Leo is not good enough, inoreaders's regex looks better but I have some inertia to the different ux
 * Reintroduce tech news feeds (when I have better deduplication)
-* Restructure my data sources - feedly is a mess - don't shame me
+* Restructure my data sources - my feedly is a bit of a mess at the moment
-* More data sources - linkedin, github, youtube, tiktok
+* Adding more data sources - linkedin, github, youtube, tiktok
 * Integrate book reading workflow - calibre + goodreads + kindle
 * Better discovery of newsletters
 * Better bookmarking and research management - looking at alternatives to pocket such as raindrop.io and how to integrate with task management and research

+I hope you found this useful and that it gave you some ideas on how to improve your own workflow.
+Email me your ideas, comments and suggestions.